ettariley/Chat-App/README.md

 # Chat App

 ### This is a react-native project utilizing expo for testing.
+Messages and images are stored utilizing Firebase Firestore and storage.

 In this app, you can send text messages, images (take a new photo or choose from libary), and your location to a group chat.